Fuyukai/Tinlok/docs/notes/note-platforms.rst

   - K/N does not currently support cross-compiling from Linux to Windows, and cinterop commonizer also breaks.

+  - This is very high priority!
+I promise!

 * Linux MIPS(el)32 (``linuxMips32``)

   - I don't have any sort of MIPS development board so there's no way for me to test or develop